TCR2 Therapeutics Inc. (TCRR) and Surface Oncology Inc. (NASDAQ:SURF) Comparing side by side | New Business Observer

 Liquidity

-The current Quick Ratio of TCR2 Therapeutics Inc. is 30.9 while its Current Ratio is 30.9.
-Meanwhile, Surface Oncology Inc. has a Current Ratio of 11.3 while its Quick Ratio is 11.3.
-TCR2 Therapeutics Inc. is better positioned to pay off its short-term and long-term debts than Surface Oncology Inc.
+TCR2 Therapeutics Inc. has a Current Ratio of 30.9 and a Quick Ratio of 30.9.
+Competitively, Surface Oncology Inc.’s Current Ratio is 11.3 and has 11.3 Quick Ratio.
+TCR2 Therapeutics Inc.’s better ability to pay short and long-term obligations than Surface Oncology Inc.

 Analyst Ratings

-The Ratings and Recommendations for TCR2 Therapeutics Inc. and Surface Oncology Inc. are featured in the next table.
+The Recommendations and Ratings for TCR2 Therapeutics Inc. and Surface Oncology Inc. are featured in the next table.

 |Sell Ratings